conduktor/conduktor-docs/docs/platform/troubleshooting/debugging.md

 ```

 The Platform Diagnostic tool supports:
- - [The Docker](#docker) version of the Platform
+ - [The Docker](#docker) version of the Console
- - [The Kubernetes](#kubernetes) version of the Platform
+ - [The Kubernetes](#kubernetes) version of the Console

 #### Docker

-For the Docker version, execute this tool on the same machine where the Conduktor platform is running.
+For the Docker version, execute this tool on the same machine where the Conduktor Console is running.

 ```sh
 ./platform-diagnostic-amd_0-3-0 run docker